Understanding the Rise in Corporate Cash: Precautionary Savings or Foreign Taxes

 What has driven the dramatic rise in U.S. corporate cash?
-Using non-public data, we show that the run-up is not uniform across firms and is greatest in the foreign subsidiaries of multinational firms.
-Standard precautionary motives explain domestic cash holdings but not these bourgeoning foreign cash balances.
+Using non-public data, we show that the run-up is not uniform across firms but is concentrated in the foreign subsidiaries of multinational firms.
+Standard precautionary motives explain only domestic cash holdings, not these burgeoning foreign cash balances.
 Falling foreign tax rates, coupled with relaxed restrictions on income shifting, are the root of the changing foreign cash patterns.
-IP intensive firms have the greatest ability to shift income to low tax jurisdictions and their foreign subsidiaries are where we observe the largest accumulations of cash
+Firms with intellectual property have the greatest ability to shift income to low tax jurisdictions, and their foreign subsidiaries are where we observe the largest accumulations of cash.

 Mitchell A. Petersen, Michael Faulkender, Kristine W Hankins

 Petersen, A. Mitchell, Michael Faulkender, and Kristine W Hankins.
 2018.
-Understanding Precautionary Cash at Home and Abroad.
+Understanding the Rise in Corporate Cash: Precautionary Savings or Foreign Taxes.